ferrance/dizave58/readme.md

 # dizave58

 The lily58 was my first alternative keyboard and is still a favorite.
+I mostly rock the corne these days but have a few lillies kicking around.
+So the dizave layouts are my attemp to have a layout that works will on both of those keyboards, tailored to my ridiculous needs and preferences.

-I knew right away however that I was going to want to go a bit smaller.
+I knew right away
+however that I was going to want to go a bit smaller.
 I looked for a layout that worked on both the lily and the corne and quickly found [miryoku](https://github.com/manna-harbour/miryoku).